robert/robert.github.com/_posts/2014-01-13-mathematicians-and-civil-liberties-100-prisoners-100-boxes.md

 At first and second glances, this is bananas.

 But like any good rollercoaster, it all comes down to loops.
-Let's say the boxes that the prisoners decide map to Andy, Bob, Colin and Derek all coincidentally turn out to lead in a loop.
+Let's say the boxes that the prisoners decide map to Andy, Bob, Colin and Daz all coincidentally turn out to lead in a loop.
 This would mean that if a prisoner opens the box that the prisoners have randomly decided maps to Andy, he finds the name "Bob".
 When he then opens the box that maps to Bob, he finds the name "Colin".
 When he opens the box that maps to Colin, he finds the name "Daz", and when he opens the box that maps to Derek, he finds the name Andy.
 He has already opened Andy's box, so we have a loop of length 4.

 If this prisoner is one of Andy, Bob, Colin or Daz, he will have successfully found his own name, and everything is on track.
 If he is anyone else and he continues to follow the algorithm, then he will go round in circles forever and all the prisoners are doomed.
 However, Andy, Bob, Colin or Daz are the only prisoners who will ever get onto this loop in the first place!
 They will start by opening the box that maps to their name, and then proceed as above.
 Since each name only appears in one box, there is no way to cut into the loop unless you started on it.
 So in this case, we know for certain that Andy, Bob, Colin and Daz will all find their own names after opening exactly 4 boxes, and that no other prisoners will ever open these boxes.